replit/play/README.md

 - No boilerplate - every line of code should do something meaningful and understandable.
 We want to limit the number of times a learner needs to ask "why do we have to include this line of code?"

 - As much as possible, commands should have immediate visual effects.
-For example, if a programmer types a `new_sprite` command the sprite should show up immediately on the screen, they shouldn't need to understand the invisible distinction between initializing a sprite and drawing the sprite.
+For example, if a programmer types a `new_image` command the sprite should show up immediately on the screen.
+They shouldn't need to understand the invisible distinction between initializing a sprite and drawing the sprite.

 - Lines of code should be easily copy and pasted.

 - Command values should have descriptive labels that make it as clear as possible what the value means.
-Instead of `play.new_sprite('character.png', 50, 100)`, `play.new_sprite(image='character.png', x=50, y=100)`.
+Instead of `play.new_image('character.png', 50, 100)`, `play.new_image(image='character.png', x=50, y=100)`.

 - Use plain English as much as possible.
 For mathematical concepts, try to use language programmers might see in math classes.
 Try to use short names that are easier for younger people to type and spell.
 Make errors as clear and constructive as possible.
 Many of the commands and names were borrowed from Scratch, whose designers have spent decades working with children and observing what language makes sense to them.